ybadr99/ybadr99/README.md

 <!--   <img src="my_cartonize_pic.jpeg" align="right" width="25%"/> -->

-I'm a software developer who is passionate about creating technology to elevate people and help new developers to find the right path.
-Some technologies I enjoy working with include PHP, Javascript now I'm seeking for full time opportunity that will challenge me and allow me to use my education, skills
+I'm a Software Engineer who is passionate about technologies and web development, I enjoy working with JavaScript and PHP, now I'm seeking an opportunity that will challenge me and allow me to use my education, skills to customize your pins